Jews and Thanksgiving

 Prayers for Thanksgiving published by Congregation Shearith Israel in New York City, 1905.

-The relationship between Jews and Thanksgiving is complicated, due to Thanksgiving's proximity to the Jewish Sabbath (Shabbat) and due to the holiday's non-Jewish origins.
+The relationship between Jews and Thanksgiving is complicated due to the holiday's non-Jewish origins.
 Most American Jews celebrate Thanksgiving as a secular holiday.
 Because it is not necessarily an explicitly Christian holiday like Christmas and Easter, Thanksgiving has become one of the most popular holidays celebrated by American Jews.
 Some American Jews, particularly Haredi Jews, do not celebrate Thanksgiving for religious or cultural reasons, such as the Christian roots of the holiday.
 Most Modern Orthodox, Conservative, Reform and Reconstructionist authorities permit celebration of Thanksgiving.
-As Thanksgiving always falls on a Thursday, some Jews delay their celebration of Thanksgiving to the next day, as Shabbat begins at sundown on Friday evening.
 American Jews have celebrated Thanksgiving every year since George Washington first proclaimed Thanksgiving as a national holiday in 1789, when Manhattan's Congregation Shearith Israel, the oldest synagogue in North America, first celebrated the holiday.

 Christianity and Thanksgiving

 Pilgrims and Judaism

 As the Pilgrims of Plymouth Colony were mostly Puritans (a form of Protestantism), there were no Jews at the Pilgrims' 1621 harvest feast.
 However, the Pilgrims heavily identified with the Israelites in the Bible.
 The Pilgrims often compared their journey from England to the Americas to the Israelite Exodus from Egypt, likening the English king to pharaoh and the Atlantic Ocean to the Red Sea.
 In Pilgrim theology, Pilgrims were viewed as entering into a new covenant with God and North America was framed as a new Promised Land.
 Many Pilgrims had Hebrew names and there were even proposals to adopt Hebrew as the new language of the Plymouth Colony.
 The Pilgrims were not necessarily philosemitic, as many harbored anti-Jewish views and believed Jews needed to convert to Christianity.

 Because the Jewish holiday of Sukkot is a harvest festival, some have suggested that the Puritans may have modeled Thanksgiving after Sukkot.